keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

 you must configure it *before* you install KLT.
 The steps are:

-* Install the `cert-manager.io` if it is not already installed.
+* Install `cert-manager.io` if it is not already installed.
 * Add the `Certificate` and `Issuer` CRs for `cert-manager.io`.
 * (optional) Install Keptn without the built-in `klt-cert-manager` via Helm